F-1 24-Month STEM OPT Extension

 How to Apply

-Step One: Submit a complete STEM OPT Process, which will requite the uploading of Form I-983 Mentoring and Training Plan, and Form I-765, as well as the OPT Employment Update.
-The Update is usually the start date of the requested STEM extension.
+Step One: Submit a complete STEM OPT Process which will require the uploading of Form I-983 Mentoring and Training Plan and Form I-765.
 Visit USCIS for more information and instructions.
 Please complete Forms I-765 and I-983 online, save it sign and upload.
 Do not submit your STEM Extension application to our office earlier than 90 days prior to the end of your current EAD.
 Submit only 1 request.
 You can return to an incomplete application by logging into ISSP Connect.

-Pick up the endorsed Forms I-20 and Form I-765 from the ISO or have them mailed to you, The new STEM OPT I-20 will be placed in your connect.issp application under Documents.
+Step Two: The new STEM OPT I-20 will be placed in your connect.issp application under Documents.
 Follow the OPT USCIS Filing Instructions.
 USCIS must receive your application no later than 60 days after the OPT I-20's issue date and prior to the expiration of the EAD.
+To apply for OPT you must first obtain a new I-20 from the ISO documenting your eligibility for STEM OPT.
+You will subsequently submit an online application for employment authorization to the U.S. Citizenship & Immigration Service (USCIS).

 The STEM OPT application follows the basic guidelines for submission as your post-completion OPT application.
 The primary differences are that the I-765 is filed with significant changes and that you must also enclose a copy of your EAD and either a copy of your diploma or transcript to show your STEM degree.

 To include with application: